getmetamapper/metamapper/README.md

   <img src="https://github.com/metamapper-io/metamapper/raw/master/.github/screenshots/preview-3.png" width="270">
 </p>

-*Note: Metamapper is a new project.
-Each release should be stable, but the project is still in it's fledgling stage.
-So proceed with that in mind.*

 ## What we're trying to accomplish

 Growing organizations rely on data and analytics to drive decisions.
 With the emergence of tools like [Airflow](https://github.com/apache/airflow) and companies like [Segment](https://segment.com/) and [Fivetran](https://get.fivetran.com/demo), it's never been easier to get data into your warehouse.